 If you develop a clog, try using a plunger to get rid of it.
 Place the plunger so it creates a seal around the drain and pump it up and down.

-If your clog is too stubborn for DIY fixes, then it’s time to call in the professionals.
+If your clog is too stubborn for DIY fixes, then it’s time to call in the professionals for drain cleaning.

 Professional Drain Cleaning